informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/08-querier-consumer.md

 other generic parameters.

 In the body of `CanQueryPerson`, we define a `PersonQuerier` associated type, which implements the trait `PersonQuerier<Self>`.
+This is because we want to have the following constraints satisfied:

+- `AppContext: CanQueryPerson` - `AppContext` implements the trait `CanQueryPerson`.
+- `AppContext::PersonQuerier: PersonQuerier<AppContext>` - The associated type
+  `AppContext::PersonQuerier` implements the trait `PersonQuerier<AppContext>`.
+- `KvStorePersonQuerier: PersonQuerier<AppContext>` - The type `KvStorePersonQuerier`,
+  which we defined earlier, should implement `PersonQuerier<AppContext>`.
+- `AppContext: CanQueryPerson<PersonQuerier=KvStorePersonQuerier>` - We want to
+  set the associated type `AppContext::PersonQuerier` to be `KvStorePersonQuerier`.

+In general, since we want any type `Ctx` that implements `CanQueryPerson` to have the associated type `Ctx::PersonQuerier` to implement `PersonQuerier<Ctx>`.
+Hence inside the trait definition, we define the associated type as `type PersonQuerier: PersonQuerier<Self>`, where `Self` refers to the `Ctx` type.

-This looks a little self-referential, as the context is providing a type that is referencing back to itself.
+This may look a little self-referential, as the context is providing a type that is referencing back to itself.
 But with the dependency injection mechanism of the traits system, this in fact works most of the time as long as there are no actual cyclic dependencies.

 Now inside the `Greet` implementation for `SimpleGreeter`, we require the generic `Context` to implement `CanQueryPerson`.
 Inside the `greet`